 - Delusions – When a person believes something that isn’t true.
 These are often strange or extreme beliefs.
 They may believe that someone is trying to hurt them or is putting thoughts into their head.

-These reflect the absence of or reduction in certain behaviors of healthy people.
+These reflect the absence of or reduction in certain appropriate behaviors.
 They can sometimes be confused with symptoms of depression.

 What causes schizophrenia?

 There isn’t one known cause of schizophrenia.
 Researchers have found that your risk of developing the illness could be higher if:

 - You have a family history of psychosis